spotify/futuristic-feline/README.md

 the blocking method.
 To prevent a metrics cardinality explosion, this name is sanitized by replacing all integers with the character `N`.

+Similarly, there's a meter to measure total time blocked:
+`what: blocking-calls-time` measured in nano-seconds (also tagged with `unit: ns`) with the same tags as above (`call` and `thread_name`).

-You can customize how the caller is identified by injecting a custom `CallFinder` to the `MetricsConsumer` - take a look at the code in `com.spotify.feline.MetricsConsumer` for more detail.
+You can customize how the caller is identified by injecting a custom `CallFinder` to the `FelineMetricsRecorder` - take a look at the code in `com.spotify.feline.FelineMetricsRecorder` for more detail.

 ## JUnit integration